San Diego Spousal Support Attorney

 In order for both spouses to achieve financial independence following a divorce, separation, or domestic violence restraining order, one spouse is often ordered to pay the other spouse alimony.
 Spousal support is financial assistance that helps individuals who cannot meet their needs without the help of the other spouse.
 Determining the amount of alimony is tricky and many factors are considered.
 Whether you believe you will be ordered to pay spousal support or you are looking to receive spousal support, the Law Office of George Gedulin is here to fight to keep your rights and best interests protected.

-Call the family attorneys at the Law Office of George Gedulin at (858) 281-4605 for help with your alimony case in San Diego.
+Call the San Diego spousal support lawyers at the Law Office of George Gedulin at (858) 281-4605 for help with your alimony case.

 Alimony cases must be approved by a judge for them to be legally established.
 The judge will make a final decision regarding alimony using a formula that takes many factors into consideration.
 Too much or too little spousal support can significantly affect the well-being of either or both spouses.
 Once a judge comes to a final decision regarding spousal support, the support will become part of your divorce or separation agreement.
 Because these cases are all complex in their own way and there is so much at stake, we strongly urge you to enlist the help of a seasoned family lawyer who has experience with these situations.